Opinion – Ken Morrison, CEO Property Council of Australia

 About Ken Morrison

 Ken is the Property Council of Australia’s Chief Executive.
-He is passionate about the future of our cities and has worked to shape tax, planning and infrastructure policy for over a decade.
-He is a director of the Green Building Council of Australia, and sits on the executive committees of the Business Coalition for Tax Reform and the Australian Sustainable Built Environment Council.
+He is also a director of the Green Building Council of Australia, and sits on the executive committees of the Business Coalition for Tax Reform and the Australian Sustainable Built Environment Council.

 Canstar Editor’s note: